q335r49/microviche/README.md

 Download [nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), open vim, and type `:source nav.vim`.
 Once sourced, press **F10** to begin.
 Help is baked in, usually by pressing **F1** after **F10**.
 Earlier releases can be found at [vim.org/scripts](http://www.vim.org/scripts/script.php?script_id=4835) or under the releases tab.

 #####Roadmap
-**1.6** Syntax for map labels to allow for precisely locating the view and cursor after a jump
 **1.7** Change map background color based on depth >:-)
 **1.8** minimap - option to allow map to take up small area of screen, have panning follow map navigation
 **1.9** Commands to realign grid when editing pushes text down and misaligns the splits by deleting blank lines